NTBBloodbath/norgolith/README.md

 ### ⚙️ For developers who value validation and control

-- **Robust syntax validation**: leverage the power of tree-sitter to catch errors in your Norg documents before conversion.
+- **Robust syntax validation**: leverage the power of the [rust-norg] parser to catch errors in your Norg documents before conversion.
 This ensures clean, well-structured HTML output and avoids surprises later during the development process.
 - **Modern Rust codebase**: contribute with ease!
 Norgolith boasts a clean, well-structured codebase.